gosub-com/Zurfur/README.md

         // Collect the results in the order they complete order
         @sum = new list<str>()
-        await a, b, c, timeout
+        await a, b, c, timeout:
-        {
             case a.HasResult: sum += a.Result
             case b.HasResult: sum += b.Result
             case c.HasResult: sum += c.Result